 Our church sits right next door to the mission home.

+The mission office sits on the street.
+You can see the black gate that leads into our driveway.
 This is the north side of our home.Most of the home is directly behind the mission office.You can see about one third of the home in this picture.
 The main floor is used for any mission event, and the top floor is design for family use.
 With just the two of us it is larger than we need.